Seaborg Center Student Programs

 The Seaborg Center offers a variety of after-school, weekend, and summer programs in science, mathematics and technology for students in grades K-10. ** During the winter months and the possibility of severe conditions, please refer to our Inclement Weather Policy **

 Come and join us in an exciting week of exploring Isle Royale!
 This educational camp will be hosted by Karen Bacula, Teacher from Marquette Area Public Schools through The Isle Royale Institute.
-An informational meeting for this event will be held on Thursday, June 19, at 6-8 p.m. at the Seaborg Center, NMU.
+More details will be released in the coming months for the summer 2015 season.
 To register contact the Seaborg Center at 906-227-2002

 High school students are invited to join us for this unique, week long summer camp to explore the scenic vistas and natural resources of Michigan’s Upper Peninsula!
 Participants will experience many field based adventures and on campus activities while learning about a wide variety of environmental topics.